To help us direct your question to the best team to provide an answer please select which option best describes you.

 We see equality legislation throughout our jurisdictions as setting ‘minimum standards’ and we want to go beyond ticking boxes.
 In promoting equality, diversity and inclusion, we want everyone to have access to jobs, training and development opportunities and for all people to be treated fairly.

 We are committed to actively promoting diversity and inclusion in the workplace.
-Below are some examples of what is done at Paysafe.
+Below are some examples of what we do at Paysafe.

 Board endorsement and D&I Steering Committee